cuiyx1720/cuiyx1720.github.io/_pages/about.md

 - *2021.10*, Presentation of National Excellent Bachelor Project, Innovation and Entrepreneurship Program: *Visual Filter Based on Self-Driven Film Materials* (Project Participant)

 # 📌 Hobbies
 - 🏓 I enjoy playing **table tennis** and am currently a member of the Tongji University Team.
-During my undergraduate studies, I served as the Vice President of the Jilin University Table Tennis Association
+During my undergraduate studies, I served as the Vice President of the Jilin University Table Tennis Association.
-- ♟️ I have a strong interest in strategic board games and play **Go** at an amateur 2-dan level
+- ♟️ I have a strong interest in strategic board games and play **Go** at an amateur 2-dan level.
 - 🎸 I enjoy playing acoustic **guitar** (Level 8).
-My favorite guitarist is Masaaki Kishibe, whose music greatly inspires my playing
+My favorite guitarist is Masaaki Kishibe, whose music greatly inspires my playing.
 - ⚽️ I am a loyal supporter of [Arsenal Football Club](https://www.arsenal.com/), with the former coach [Arsène Wenger](https://en.wikipedia.org/wiki/Ars%C3%A8ne_Wenger) being a major source of inspiration — COYG!
-- 🎮 I enjoy **Nintendo** games, particularly Super Mario Maker 2 for its creativity and fun
+- 🎮 I enjoy **Nintendo** games, particularly Super Mario Maker 2 for its creativity and fun.
-- 📸 Recently, I’ve also been exploring **fitness** and **photography** to enrich my daily life
+- 📸 Recently, I’ve also been exploring **fitness** and **photography** to enrich my daily life.